Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/README.md

 ## Azure test-utils-recorder-new library for JavaScript

-This is an experimental tool to record and playback the tests in the JS repo by leveraging the unified out-of-proc test proxy server.
+This is an experimental tool to record and playback the tests in the JS repo by leveraging the unified out-of-process test proxy server.
 This library is still under construction.
 Feature work is being tracked at [#15829](https://github.com/Azure/azure-sdk-for-js/issues/15829)

 ## Resources